-One important suggestion Summer gives her readers is the use of items like Lactobacillus acidophilus to treat Candida infections.
-Lactobacillus acidophilus plays an important role in helping the body keep itself free from thrush.
+One important suggestion Summer gives her readers is the use of items like L. acidophilus to treat Candida infections.
+L. acidophilus plays an important role in helping the body keep itself free from thrush.

 Summer’s treatments are all natural quite comprehensive; her cures work on diaper rash, oral thrush, vaginal Candida, and penile Candida.
 In addition to being comprehensive, Summer’s remedies will cure your Candida infection in a time of 12 hours.
 If your infection is not severe, you could be rid of Candida in a very short time.
 For those who wish to get more information, you can write Summer via the email address provided at the very bottom of her website.